javascript-tutorial/en.javascript.info/5-network/05-fetch-api/article.md

 });
 ```

-Otherwise, if we'd like the remote side to see where the request comes from, we can send only the "origin" part of the url:
+Otherwise, if we'd like the remote side to see only the domain where the request comes from, but not the full URL, we can send only the "origin" part of it:

 ```js
 fetch('https://another.com/page', {